jake-87/blog/content/blog/isabelle-autocorres-tut.md

 ```isabelle
 Reader_Option_VCG.owhile_add_inv: owhile ?C ?B ?x = owhile_inv ?C ?B ?x ?I ?M
 ```
-Most of the time, the prefixes can be ommitted.
+Most of the time, the prefixes can be omitted.

 So first, we add an invariant, and then we can use `wp` to transform our `owhile_inv` into theorems we can work with.